 Jah-Jireh Homes of America is a non-profit initiative formed to care for aging Jehovah’s Witnesses who need assistance with aspects of daily living and are no longer able to stay in their own home.
 Each facility is designed to provide a caring environment for faithful servants of Jehovah—a place where they can feel safe, loved, and appreciated.
-The residence buildings will allow Christian witnesses to maintain a healthy spiritual routine, engage socially with fellow witnesses, and associate with a local congregation.
-The residents will be accommodated in a beautifully appointed facility that is designed to allow “aging in place.”
-The highly trained staff will be composed exclusively of brothers and sisters.
+The residence buildings allow Christian witnesses to maintain a healthy spiritual routine, engage socially with fellow witnesses, and associate with a local congregation.
+The residents are accommodated in a beautifully appointed facility that is designed to allow “aging in place.”
+The highly trained staff is composed exclusively of brothers and sisters.

 The homes are established on a firm scriptural basis: "Look after orphans and widows."
 (James 1:27) "Do not withhold good . . . if it is within your power to help."
 (Proverbs 3:27, 28) "Give to the one asking you, and do not turn away from one who wants to borrow from you."
 (Matthew 5:42) "If a brother or a sister is lacking clothing and enough food for the day . . . but you do not give them what they need for their body, of what benefit is it?"
 (James 2:15-17) "I became hungry and you gave me something to eat; I was thirsty and you gave me something to drink.
 I was a stranger and you received me hospitably."
 (Matthew 25:35)

 Jah-Jireh is a charity in which Jehovah's Witnesses care for aging and infirm Jehovah's Witnesses in a loving spiritual environment.

 Click here to see the latest photos and "Legacy Place in Action" on our Facebook Page.